 4. How much pay is enough in the UK?

-£1,900/month is more than enough for a single person and just enough for a couple.
+£1,900/month can be more than enough for a single person and just enough for a couple.

 5. Would I be able to save money in the UK?

-I’ve seen people with £2,700/month, save £1,000/month for a whole year and I have seen people with £1,900/month not save anything for a year.
+I have seen people save £1,000/month for a whole year and I have seen people not save anything even after a couple of years.
 So it depends on each individual and how they live.